-- (1) Although this Case Report is a compilation of relatively new cases of deficiencies that were identified in the inspections, it does not mean that the CPAAOB puts less importance on cases that were not included in the Case Report. - (2) The CPAAOB inspections classify audit deficiencies as either significant deficiencies or deficiencies, but this Case Report will draw no distinction between the two, listing those deficiencies that comport to the purposes of this Case Report. - (3) The cases included in the Case Report may have had facts omitted or changed to the extent that does not affect the purport of the case. - (4) The number of cases pointed out on the following pages reflects neither the proportion of the number of deficiencies by the size of audit firms, nor the ratio of the number of deficiencies by the inspection items. - (5) Deficiencies that were not included in the Case Report may be included in matters that should have been noted by audit firms and engagement teams, or may be included in the points to be expected in terms of appropriate audit procedures. - (6) In cases where there are multiple criteria for identifying the deficiencies, the principal provision is quoted. - (7) New example cases adopted in the 2021 edition of the Case Report are preceded by the mark.
+- (1) Although this Case Report is a compilation of relatively new cases of deficiencies that were identified in the inspections, it does not mean that the CPAAOB puts less importance on cases that were not included in the Case Report. - (2) The CPAAOB inspections classify audit deficiencies as either significant deficiencies or deficiencies, but this Case Report will draw no distinction between the two, listing those deficiencies that comport to the purposes of this Case Report. - (3) The cases included in the Case Report may have had facts omitted or changed to the extent that does not affect the purport of the case. - (4) The number of cases pointed out on the following pages reflects neither the proportion of the number of deficiencies by the size of audit firms, nor the ratio of the number of deficiencies by the inspection items. - (5) Deficiencies that were not included in the Case Report may be included in matters that should have been noted by audit firms and engagement teams, or may be included in the points to be expected in terms of appropriate audit procedures. - (6) The criteria for identifying the deficiencies in auditing accounting estimates are quoted from the provisions of Auditing Standards Committee Statement No. 540 prior to the 2021 amendment - (7) In cases where there are multiple criteria for identifying the deficiencies, the principal provision is quoted. - (8) New example cases and observed effective efforts adopted in the 2022 edition of the Case Report are preceded by the mark.
+NEW